 While admittedly the vast majority are generic, plain and uninspiring - a few have very detailed transfer-printed scenes of flora and/or birds.
 With still no real sense on how they work (laziness on my part given some have directions printed right on them) they display wonderfully with all my other ceramics.

 Nothing stated on this website should be taken as being 100% absolute.
 Information being shared is simply what I've come to understand, appreciate and/or believe while collecting.

-All photos presented on this website are done with education in mind and are free to use without permission as far as I am concerned.
+On that same note, all images on this website are posted with educational intent and are free to copy and use without my permission as far as I am concerned.

 Questions and inquiries, which I never get any, can be sent to: email@example.com